Entanglement negativity and minimal entanglement wedge cross sections in holographic theories: Entanglement wedge and negativity in quantum error-correcting codes

 \subsubsection{Tripartite entanglement}

 For the second setup, we investigate mixed states created by tracing out a subspace of an overall pure state (i.e. the bulk input state is pure).
-In doing so, we decompose the original error-correcting code into one that only has the physical degrees of freedom in boundary subsystems $A$ and $B$.
-In order to arrive at this effective error-correcting code, we must trace out the degrees of freedom of $C$ as seen in Fig.\ \ref{holographic_code}.
+In doing so, we decompose the original error-correcting code into a tensor network that only has the physical degrees of freedom in boundary subsystems $A$ and $B$.
+In order to arrive at this effective tensor network, we must trace out the degrees of freedom of $C$ as seen in Fig.~\ref{holographic_code}.

 This involves removing all of the tensors in the entanglement wedge of $C$ by repeatedly applying the Hermitian conjugates, $V^{\dagger}$, of the perfect tensors in the entanglement wedge of $C$.
 Once this process is completed, we are left with a new tensor network with a simplified geometry.
-The new tensor network is an isometry from the bulk logical indices to $A$ and $B$.
-The dangling bonds can be treated as an effective horizon analogous to the black hole horizon in the previous section.
-We are then able to repeat our argument from before and find the negativity to be equivalent to the entanglement wedge cross-section in holographic codes with the bulk quantum correction \footnote{Under certain conditions, we can optionally remove one the horizon layer of tensors from the tensor network.
-This transfers negativity from the area term to the bulk term in (\ref{main}).
-We discuss this technicality in Appendix \ref{horizon}.}.
+Here, we reach an impasse because the new tensor network is no longer an isometry from the bulk logical indices to $A$ and $B$.
+We are then unable to repeat our argument from before to find the negativity to be equivalent to the entanglement wedge cross-section in holographic codes with the bulk quantum correction.
+It would be interesting to better understand this effective tensor network in the context of quantum error correcting codes to derive a holographic negativity formula for tripartitions.